tildeclub/site/wiki/source/cli-for-beginners.md

 text-based operating system, and that it in fact has a GUI interface just like Windows.
-It is true that you can use GNU+Linux through a graphical user interface (GUI) like Gnome, or that you can use services from GNU+Linux servers like tilde.club through a web interface.
+It is true that you can use GNU+Linux through a graphical user interface (GUI) like Gnome, or that you can use services from GNU+Linux servers like Tilde.club through a web interface.
 But the people who are so keen on GUIs are saying this to make GNU+Linux sound like an easy transition for Windows or Mac users.
 However: (1) to really leverage the power of GNU+Linux, you need to learn to interact with it